Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Finding Invariants using Parameter Synthesis

-Sometimes, the general shape of a posterior distribution is derivable from the context, but the precise parameters are tricky to tune.
-This situation can be modeled by specifying an invariant program $Q_\bvec{p}$, where the distribution parameters are symbolic.
-We illustrate the idea by \cref{ex:params}. \begin{program}[h]

-\end{program} \begin{example}[$n$-Geometric Parameter Synthesis] Prog.\ \ref{prog:n_geom_param} is a variant of Prog.\ \ref{prog:odd_geo}, where instead of requiring one success (setting $\progvar{h}=0$), we need $\progvar{n}$ successes to terminate.
-Furthermore, the individual success probability is changed from $\frac 1 2$ to $\frac q 3$, where $q$ is a symbolic parameter.
-Combining these changes, it seems natural that this program might encode the $n$-fold geometric distribution\footnote{Sometimes also called negative binomial distribution} with individual success probability $\frac{q}{3}$.
-Applying that prior knowledge, we formulate an invariant template given in Prog.\ \ref{prog:n_geom_param_inv}, where $\progvar{c}$ is a sum of $\progvar{n}$ geometric distributions with a not further specified parameter $p$.
+\begin{example}[$n$-Geometric Parameter Synthesis] Prog.\ \ref{prog:n_geom_param} (with loop body $P$) is a variant of Prog.\ \ref{prog:odd_geo}, where instead of requiring one success (setting $\progvar{h}=0$), we need $\progvar{n}$ successes to terminate.
+Furthermore, the individual success probability is $\frac q 3$, where $q$ is a symbolic parameter.
+It seems natural that this program encodes the $n$-fold geometric distribution\footnote{Sometimes also called negative binomial distribution.} with individual success probability $\frac{q}{3}$.
+This suggests to formulate the invariant template $Q_p$ given in Prog.\ \ref{prog:n_geom_param_inv}, where $\progvar{c}$ is a sum of $\progvar{n}$ geometric distributions with an unknown parameter $p$.
 Using \Cref{thm:loop_invs}, we can derive the equivalence of Prog.\ \ref{prog:n_geom_param} and Prog.\ \ref{prog:n_geom_param_inv} and obtain an equation in $p$ and $q$:

-The formal variable $C$ corresponds to program variable $\progvar{c}$, $U$ and $V$ are meta-indeterminates corresponding to the variables $\progvar{n}$ and $\progvar{c}$.
-This result tells us, that substituting $p=\frac q 3$ in our invariant template yields equivalence of these two programs. \qedT \end{example}
+The formal variable $C$ corresponds to program variable $\progvar{c}$, while $U$ and $V$ are meta-indeterminates corresponding to the variables $\progvar{n}$ and $\progvar{c}$.
+This result tells us, that for $p=\frac q 3$ our parametrized invariant program is an invariant of Prog.~\ref{prog:n_geom_param}. \qedT \end{example}

 This approach works in general as the following theorem describes: